shmiko/shmiko.github.io/_posts/2016-08-14-google-maps-quick-start.md

 ### Lets add some locations and markers to the map

-We will start by simply setting a variable to hold the coords for the location marker but later we will explore how to retrive the co ordinates from an address or the  current location of the device loading the page.
+We will start by simply setting a variable to hold the coords for the location marker but later we will explore how to get the coordinates from an address or the current location of the device loading the page.

 &nbsp;**1.** Add a variable to hold an object containing lat and lng attributes.